-- A. A court of this state may communicate with a court in another state concerning a proceeding arising under this chapter. - B. The court may allow the parties to participate in the communication.
-If the parties are not able to participate in the communication, they must be given the opportunity to present facts and legal arguments before a decision on jurisdiction is made. - C. Communication between courts on schedules, calendars, court records and similar matters may occur without informing the parties.
-A record need not be made of the communication. - D. Except as otherwise provided in subsection C, a record must be made of a communication under this section.
-The parties must be informed promptly of the communication and granted access to the record. - E. For the purposes of this section, "record" means information that is inscribed on a tangible medium or that is stored in any electronic or other medium and that is retrievable in perceivable form.
+- (a) A court of the District may communicate with a court in another state concerning a proceeding arising under this chapter. - (b) The court may allow the parties to participate in the communication.
+If the parties are not able to participate in the communication, they must be given the opportunity to present facts and legal arguments before a decision on jurisdiction is made. - (c) Communication between courts on schedules, calendars, court records, and similar matters may occur without informing the parties.
+A record need not be made of the communication. - (d) Except as otherwise provided in subsection (c) of this section, a record must be made of a communication under this section.
+The parties must be informed promptly of the communication and granted access to the record.

+(e) For the purposes of this section, the term "record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

-§ 25-1011.
-Taking testimony in another state
+§ 16-4601.10.
+Taking testimony in another state.

-A. In addition to other procedures available to a party, a party to a child custody proceeding may offer testimony of witnesses who are located in another state, including testimony of the parties and the child, by deposition or other means allowable in this state for testimony taken in another state.
-The court on its own motion may order that the testimony of a person be taken in another state and may prescribe the manner in which and the terms on which the testimony is taken.

-- B. A court of this state may permit an individual residing in another state to be deposed or to testify by telephone, audiovisual means or other electronic means before a designated court or at another location in that state.
-A court of this state shall cooperate with courts of other states in designating an appropriate location for the deposition or testimony. - C. Documentary evidence transmitted from another state to a court of this state by technological means that do not produce an original writing shall not be excluded from evidence on an objection based on the means of transmission.
+- (a) In addition to other procedures available to a party, a party to a child-custody proceeding may offer testimony of witnesses who are located in another state, including testimony of the parties and the child, by deposition or other means allowable in the District for testimony taken in another state.
+The court on its own motion may order that the testimony of a person be taken in another state and may prescribe the manner in which and the terms upon which the testimony is taken. - (b) A court of the District may permit an individual residing in another state to be deposed or to testify by telephone, audiovisual means, or other electronic means before a designated court or at another location in that state.
+A court of the District shall cooperate with courts of other states in designating an appropriate location for the deposition or testimony. - (c) Documentary evidence transmitted from another state to a court of the District by technological means that do not produce an original writing may not be excluded from evidence on an objection based on the means of transmission.

-§ 25-1012.
-Cooperation between courts; preservation of records
+§ 16-4601.11.
+Cooperation between courts; preservation of records.

-- A. A court of this state may request the appropriate court of another state to: - 1.
-Hold an evidentiary hearing. - 2.
-Order a person to produce or give evidence pursuant to procedures of that state. - 3.
-Order that an evaluation be made with respect to the custody of a child involved in a pending proceeding.

-- 4. Forward to the court of this state a certified copy of the transcript of the record of the hearing, the evidence otherwise presented and any evaluation prepared in compliance with the request. - 5.
-Order a party to a child custody proceeding or any person having physical custody of the child to appear in the proceeding with or without the child. - B. On request of a court of another state, a court of this state may hold a hearing or enter an order described in subsection A. - C. Travel and other necessary and reasonable expenses incurred under subsections A and B may be assessed against the parties according to the law of this state. - D. A court of this state shall preserve the pleadings, orders, decrees, records of hearings, evaluations and other pertinent records with respect to a child custody proceeding until the child attains eighteen years of age.
-On appropriate request by a court or law enforcement official of another state, the court shall forward a certified copy of those records.
+- (a) A court of the District may request the appropriate court of another state to: - (1) Hold an evidentiary hearing; - (2) Order a person to produce or give evidence pursuant to procedures of that state; - (3) Order that an evaluation be made with respect to the custody of a child involved in a pending proceeding; - (4) Forward to the court of the District a certified copy of the transcript of the record of the hearing, the evidence otherwise presented, and any evaluation prepared in compliance with the request; and - (5) Order a party to a child-custody proceeding or any person having physical custody of the child to appear in the proceeding, with or without the child. - (b) Upon request of a court of another state, a court of the District may hold a hearing or enter an order described in subsection (a) of this section. - (c) Travel and other necessary and reasonable expenses incurred under subsections (a) and (b) of this section may be assessed against the parties according to the law of the District. - (d) A court of the District shall preserve the pleadings, orders, decrees, records of hearings, evaluations, and other pertinent records with respect to a child-custody proceeding until the child attains 18 years of age.
+Upon appropriate request by a court or law enforcement official of another state, the court shall forward a certified copy of those records.